 Opening shock seems like too mild a word.
 When my ‘chute popped, I yelled so loud I’m sure I woke up half the coastline.
 I figure I didn’t tighten my straps well enough because the flight surgeon later told me I had two separated ribs and had to be bound up for a couple of weeks.
 After the ‘chute had deployed, I looked up and thought for sure the canopy was damaged or not completely blossomed because I could see only some of the panels.
 I jerked on the lines rather aggressively but as my eyes became acclimated to the darkness I realized all the panels were okay.
 During an emotional moment, I looked up in an attempt to get one final glance at Stinger # 839.
 There she was, lights flashing and engines humming faintly - a perfectly good airplane descending gently to her watery doom.
 I felt I had let her down.
 If ever there was an aircraft to which I experienced a special attachment, this was the one.
 Tonight she had done all that could possibly be expected of her.
 Silently, I thanked her for hanging on just long enough.

-While descending, I readied my
+While descending, I

-any sign of the water below, but there was only blackness.
+looking for any sign of the water below, but there was only blackness.